 This information will help teachers, schools and universities understand what rules to follow when flying a drone at recognised educational institutions.

 Flying a drone or model aircraft for educational purposes at recognised educational institutions is considered 'flying for fun'.
-You do not need a licence or operator accreditation, or to register your drone.
+You can fly a drone or model aircraft up to 7 kg without needing a licence or operator accreditation, or to register your drone.

 However, if you get money for flying or are flying to promote or advertise your school, you’re flying commercially and extra rules apply: